 "This book is a poignant rebellion against the constant pathologizing of all things Queer."

 A collection of original erotic poetry, prose, and artwork coming in 2023 from Unbound Edition Press.
 Image and details to come.

 Unsafe Words: Queer Perspectives on Consent in the #MeToo Era

-A collection of essays by queer sex writers examining the nuances and complexities of consent in the modern world.
+A collection of essays by queer sex writers, educators, scholars, and activists examining the nuances and complexities of consent in the world of kink.
 Edited by Shantel Gabrieal Buggs and Trevor Hoppe.
 Image and details to come.